huggingface/transformers/docs/source/en/generation_strategies.md

 Currently, only greedy search and sampling are supported with assisted decoding, and assisted decoding doesn't support batched inputs.
 To learn more about assisted decoding, check [this blog post](https://huggingface.co/blog/assisted-generation).

-#### Universal Assisted Decoding

-Universal Assisted Decoding (UAD) adds support for main and assistant models with different tokenizers.
-To use it, simply pass the tokenizers using the `tokenizer` and `assistant_tokenizer` arguments (see below).
-Internally, the main model input tokens are re-encoded into assistant model tokens, then candidate tokens are generated in the assistant encoding, which are in turn re-encoded into main model candidate tokens.
-Validation then proceeds as explained above.
-The re-encoding steps involve decoding token ids into text and then encoding the text using a different tokenizer.
-Since re-encoding the tokens may result in tokenization discrepancies, UAD finds the longest common subsequence between the source and target encodings, to ensure the new tokens include the correct prompt suffix.

 To enable assisted decoding, set the `assistant_model` argument with a model.

 ```python